© 2013 M.O. Orlova

 Key words: hallucinogens, ayahuasca, San Pedro cactus, ethnobotany, transcultural psychotherapy, transcultural psychiatry, South America

-Summary: This piece is a foreword to the translation of two chapters from Marlene Dobkin de Rios book “Psychedelic Journey of Marlene Dobkin de Rios: 45 Years with Shamans, Ayahuasqueros, and Ethnobotanists” (2009).
+Abstract: This piece is a foreword to the translation of two chapters from Marlene Dobkin de Rios book “Psychedelic Journey of Marlene Dobkin de Rios: 45 Years with Shamans, Ayahuasqueros, and Ethnobotanists” (2009).
 Both foreword and translation were carried out by M.O.
 Orlova, a graduate student at N.N.
 Miklukho-Maklay Institute of Ethnology and Anthropology RAS, who talks about the life and research of M. Dobkin de Rios, underlying the value of hallucinogens studies for the development of modern psychology and medicine.

 The book “Psychedelic Journey of Marlene Dobkin de Rios: 45 Years with Shamans, Ayahuasqueros, and Ethnobotanists” (2009) is a scientific autobiography, as well as memoirs and an overview of earlier works of the author.
 It was published in 2009; the book sums up the author’s experience at that point in time.